jay3sh/mepage/_posts/2009-10-24-readerscope-127-podcasts-expanded-view.md

 layout: post
 title: "ReaderScope 1.2.7 - Podcasts, Expanded View"
 ---
-"ReaderScope 1.2.7 - Podcasts, Expanded View"
+ReaderScope 1.2.7 - Podcasts, Expanded View
 ===
 Podcast support was a feature request in one of the market comments.
 I hadn't thought about it before that.
 When I looked into how to do it, it turned out to be pretty simple - thanks to Android's easy MediaPlayer API.